Chesapeake audit committee chair resigns board

 V. Burns Hargis, the president of Oklahoma State University, said in June he would resign after winning fewer than one-quarter of shareholder votes cast for his re-election to the board.

-As audit committee chief, Hargis headed the board's investigation into McClendon's potential conflicts, so he remained as a director until that probe was completed.
+As audit committee head, Hargis headed the board's investigation into McClendon's potential conflicts, so he remained as a director until that probe was completed.

 The chairman of Chesapeake's board, Archie Dunham, said Hargis led the audit committee and the recent review with the "utmost professionalism and integrity".

-Louis Raspino, chief executive of oil and gas service company Pride International Inc before its 2011 merger with Ensco Plc (ESV.N), was elected to replace Hargis, the company said in a release, adding that he had also been appointed chairman of the audit committee.
+Louis Raspino, formerly the chief executive of oil and gas service company Pride International Inc before its 2011 merger with Ensco Plc (ESV.N), will replace Hargis, the company said.

 Raspino will stand for re-election at the company's shareholder meeting in June.

-Chesapeake and McClendon are under investigation by the U.S. Securities and Exchange Commission in connection with the company's Founder Well Participation Program perk for McClendon.
-The company also faces a U.S. Department of Justice probe into possible antitrust violations for land deals the company made in Michigan.
+Chesapeake and McClendon are under investigation by the U.S. Securities and Exchange Commission related to the its Founder Well Participation Program perk for McClendon.
+The company also faces a U.S. Department of Justice probe into possible anti-trust violations for land deals the company made in Michigan.

-Chesapeake shares closed 5.6 percent higher at $20.85 on the New York Stock Exchange on Thursday.
+Chesapeake shares rose nearly 2 percent to $20.10 on the New York Stock Exchange early on Thursday.

-(Reporting by Anna Driver in New York and Krishna N. Das in Bangalore; Editing by Sriraj Kalluvila, Supriya Kurane, Alden Bentley and Steve Orlofsky)
+(Reporting by Anna Driver in New York and Krishna N. Das in Bangalore; Editing by Sriraj Kalluvila, Supriya Kurane and Alden Bentley)